 Ablative laser is more intense and it involves removing skin layers.
-During the non-ablative laser procedure, the dermis is targeted to promote the growth of collagen and produce a tightening effect.
+For non-ablative laser procedure, the dermis is targeted to promote the growth of collagen and produce a tightening effect.

 Ablative laser is stronger, but it causes more adverse effects.
 Both of them destroy certain skin elements to make sure that the new skin cells that grow are more toned and tighter.

 Who should use laser peel?

 Ablative laser may produce better results in people who have fair skin.
 In some persons, non-ablative laser may produce darkening of skin instead of lightening.
 You should work with your dermatologist so that they can assess your extent of hyperpigmentation and skin colour and then select the right option accordingly.

 IPL is a kind of non-ablative laser therapy.
 It is also referred to as photo facial.
 It stimulates the growth of collagen in the middle layer of skin (dermis).
 You should undergo multiple sessions to see results.
 IPL is utilized for general issues of hyperpigmentation; however, flat spots particularly respond well to this therapy.

 Who should use IPL?

 Intense pulse light therapy produces good results in people who have fair skin colour.

 It is an in-office procedure and is used for the treatment of hyperpigmentation, which affects the superficial layer of the skin (epidermis).